 The benefits are numerous: for the most part one can avoid specific choices of a coordinate chart and differential operations become easy to write down, manipulate, and compute.
 In addition, the notion of the boundary limit appears naturally by identifying points at the boundary of these spaces with points on the projective lightcone.
 One considers points on the submanifold $X^{A}X_{A}=1$, parameterised in terms of null vectors, $X^{A}=\lambda P^{A} + \frac{1}{\lambda}\ldots$ with $P^{A}P_{A}=0$.
 The limit $\lambda \rightarrow \infty$ gives insertions on the lightcone, which are identified with operators in a CFT$_{d}$.
 These operators are naturally classified by their representation of $SO(1,d+1)$, and therefore specified by a complex weight $\Delta$, and a representation of $SO(d)$.
 Examples of scalar operators of this type are discussed in \cite{Sengor:2019mbz,Sengor:2021zlc}.

 The embedding picture for dS has received less attention.
-However, it has surfaced in calculations for bosonic quantities \cite{Sun:2020sgn,Xiao2014,Sleight:2021plv,Garidi:2003bg} and appeared as part of a wider effort to understand massless fields of general spin in maximally symmetric spacetimes \cite{Fronsdal:1978vb,Fang:1979hq,Huguet:2006fe,Faci:2009un}.
+However, it has surfaced in calculations for bosonic quantities \cite{Sun:2020sgn,Xiao2014,Sleight:2021plv,Garidi:2003bg}, for both integer and half integer spin in the specific context of dS$_4$ \cite{Takook:2014paa}, and appeared as part of a wider effort to understand massless fields of general spin in maximally symmetric spacetimes \cite{Fronsdal:1978vb,Fang:1979hq,Huguet:2006fe,Faci:2009un}.
 It has also been used to consider the general properties of interacting two point functions in \cite{Bros:1995js,Bros:1994dn}.
 The goal of this paper is foremost to give a self-contained, dS oriented, entry point to these methods, with view toward future applications.
 Secondly we fill a gap in the literature, by constructing the ambient space approach for massive spinors in general dimensions and deriving their Wightman function.
 This approach easily generalises to the equivalent construction in (E)AdS, which has only been performed in odd dimension in the embedding \cite{Nishida:2018opl}, or in a specific coordinate system \cite{Henningson:1998cd}.
 We thus provide a convenient calculational toolkit for any integer or half integer spin, while also contributing to the literature on fermionic fields in de Sitter.